Skip to content

 Renting a van and doing the move yourself works out much cheaper than hiring someone to do it for you.
 This approach is probably best suited to people who aren’t moving far and could even move in instalments, or first-time buyers who may not have as many possessions.

-Opt for off-peak seasons or weekdays.
-Demand is lower then.
+Opt for off-peak seasons or weekdays, outside school holidays, when demand is lower.
 This can significantly reduce your moving costs.
 What's more, companies often offer lower rates to fill their schedules.

 Less stuff means fewer things to pack and transport.
 Sell, donate, or dispose of items you no longer need.
 This not only lightens your load but can also cut down on moving expenses.